faranalytics/streams-logger/README.md

 ## Introduction

 Streams offers an intuitive type-safe logging facility built on native Node.js streams.
-You can use the built-in logging components (e.g., Logger, Formatter, ConsoleHandler) for [common logging tasks](#usage) or implement your own logging [Transforms](https://github.com/faranalytics/graph-transform) in order to handle a wide range of logging scenarios.
+You can use the built-in logging components (e.g., Logger, Formatter, ConsoleHandler, RotatingFileHandler) for [common logging tasks](#usage) or implement your own logging [Transforms](https://github.com/faranalytics/graph-transform) in order to handle a wide range of logging scenarios.

 ### Features